Xtr126/XtMapper-docs/src/content/docs/guides/activation.md

 title: Activation
 description: Documentation for activation process.
 ---
+On a rooted device, simply click on start button to activate.
 ## Activation using command
 Open a [root shell](../../blissos/termux) in termux and run the script:
 ```bash